isme2n/asteroid/README.md

 # asteroid

-## modify changeUser function for User Creating
+## modify createUser function for User Creating

 A javascript client (node) for a Meteor backend.